+Reheat

-Reheat: The desired reheat tank temperature is used:
+The desired reheat tank temperature is used:

-- in reheat mode or scheduled + reheat mode: The guaranteed minimum tank temperature is set by T{HP OFF}-[6-08], which is either [6-0C] or the weather dependent setpoint, minus the reheat hysteresis.
-If the tank temperature drops below this value, the tank is heated up. - during storage comfort, to prioritize the domestic hot water preparation.
-When the tank temperature raises above this value, domestic hot water preparation and space heating/cooling are executed sequentially.
+in reheat mode of scheduled + reheat mode: The guaranteed minimum tank temperature is set by T{HP OFF}-[6-08], which is either [6-0C] or the weather dependent setpoint, minus the reheat hysteresis.
+If the tank temperature drops below this value, the tank is heated up.